kausko/GitHitServer/README.md

 # GitHitServer

-Server-side SVG renderer for displaying README cards containing GitHub's Traffic Insights.
+Server-side SVG generator for displaying README cards containing GitHub's Traffic Insights.
 It uses the traffic data fetched by [GitHits](https://github.com/kausko/GitHits) GitHub Action from the `Insights/Traffic` section of your repository.

 # Usage